-2019 MEA Bursary Program & Application Process **APPLICATIONS NOW OPEN**
+2019 MEA Bursary Program & Application Process **CLOSED**

 The Municipal Engineers Association (MEA) is pleased to advise that it will be offering its 2019 Bursary Program to assist students enrolling in an Engineering Program (1st year) at the University level for the upcoming 2019/2020 academic year.
 This is 12th consecutive year the MEA has offered bursaries to engineering students.
 The value of each bursary is $1,500 and up to ten (10) bursaries will be awarded to children/dependents of municipal employees and currently elected municipal councillors.

 The MEA is a non-profit association representing the interests of municipal engineers in Ontario who are employed as professional engineers of Ontario Municipalities and other provincial agencies serving in the Engineering/Public Works field.
 The MEA values the contribution of all municipal employees, is committed to the continued technical excellence of our future municipal engineers, is sensitive to serving the community and the need for effective communication skills.
 This is reflected in the following selection criteria for prospective bursary applicants: